Delayed sleep phase disorder: Prognosis

+The long-term course of DSPD is not well understood.
+It typically emerges in adolescence and may persist into adulthood if untreated.
+DSPD is a highly stable condition from late adolescence into early adulthood, with approximately 70% of cases persisting over this period.
+Its prevalence, however, declines with age, falling from an estimated 3–7% in adolescence to <1% among adults aged 40–64.
+Persistence of DSPD has been associated with impaired behavioral regulation, specifically attention deficit hyperactivity disorder (ADHD), poor sleep hygiene, and gaming addiction.

 A strict schedule and good sleep hygiene are essential in maintaining any good effects of treatment.
 With treatment, some people with mild DSPD may sleep and function well with an earlier sleep schedule.
 Caffeine and other stimulant drugs to keep a person awake during the day may not be necessary and should be avoided in the afternoon and evening, in accordance with good sleep hygiene.
-A chief difficulty of treating DSPD is in maintaining an earlier schedule after it has been established.
-Inevitable events of normal life, such as staying up late for a celebration or deadline, or having to stay in bed with an illness, tend to reset the sleeping schedule to its intrinsic late times.
+A chief difficulty of treating DSPD is in maintaining an earlier schedule after it has been established: relapse and decompensation after treatment are common, and patients are advised to expect this and to return to their original treatment plan if it occurs.

 Long-term success rates of treatment have seldom been evaluated.
 However, experienced clinicians acknowledge that DSPD is extremely difficult to treat.
 One study of 61 DSPD patients, with average sleep onset at about 3:00 am and average waking time of about 11:30 am, was followed with questionnaires to the subjects after a year.
 Good effect was seen during the six-week treatment with a large daily dose of melatonin.
 After ceasing melatonin use over 90% had relapsed to pre-treatment sleeping patterns within the year, 29% reporting that the relapse occurred within one week.
 The mild cases retained changes significantly longer than the severe cases.